 There are a number of activities that converge to make a quality management plan.
 These activities vary from monitoring to auditing.
 The following illustration shows the different activities involved in the process of quality management

 All these activities can be found under one digital solution with DigiQC.

 Total Quality Management in Construction

 The concept of Total Quality Management (TQM) aims to improve the organization's ability to achieve quality and deliver the desired output to the client on a continuously improving basis.

-There are a few differences between the traditional management system and the total management system.
+There are a few differences between the traditional management system and the total quality management system.

 - TQM is process-oriented rather than the result-oriented traditional approach.

 - TQM prioritizes the quality, flexibility, and services rather than the cost.

 - TQM involves a more horizontal organizational structure rather than the traditional vertical management system.

 - TQM presumes that profits follow the quality and not vice-versa.

 A portion of the advantages that can be derived from TQM incorporate; decrease in quality costs, more significant levels of representative and customer fulfillment, less remedial work, fewer deferrals, and closer associations with subcontractors and vendors.

 One major drawback of establishing the TQM is that it takes time to put in place a proper environment and organizational culture with a strong work ethic.